felixknox/single.js/README.md

 for reference, the framework has been used together with Drupal where the SEO was handled by Drupal, here: [shamballajewels.com](http://shamballajewels.com)

 ## Todo:
-* add pages dynamiclly via JS, and not just via DATA-Object
+* add pages dynamiclly via JS, and not just via DATA-Object (check createSubNode method created)
 * parameters, possibility to add querystring like parameters, ex.: /gallery?page=2&sort=alphabetic
 * test in older browsers/mobile
 * make a debug view for mobile devices